0atman/noboilerplate/scripts/16-rust-testing.md

 In the python example, the Hypothesis framework must be told what kind of data `name` contains, text, for it to be generated.

-In order to do fuzz testing, hypothosis had to overlay a type system on top of python.
+In order to do this probabilistic testing, hypothesis had to overlay it's own propitiatory type system on top of python.

 Note that even this simple example is kinda wrong, in Python's case.
 `name` is supposedly text, but it could be any type at run time, python makes no guarantees.
 We might not be testing the right thing!
 In python, more work is needed.

-The tests *assumes* that `name` will quack like a string when it is in use.
+The test *assumes* that `name` will quack like a string when it is in use.
 Rust, however, guarantees it.

 ---